rafaelcamargo/publications-lab/publications/components-beyond-reuse.md

 Which kind of weirdness? (you might be thinking)

-a) In the first weird case, I see developers considering a View as a component.
+a) In the first case, I see developers considering a View as a component.
 So, the "component" is, in fact, a huge piece of code extremely coupled with its context offering zero flexibility and reuse.

 b) In the second one, I see developers not considering logicless components as components.
 They think markup is not worth encapsulation.
 The result is a markup code replication and, consequently, pain at the moment you need to make changes in something that should be in one place only.